syncfusion-content/wpf-docs/wpf/Currency-TextBox/Restriction-or-Validation.md

 ## Restrict number of decimal digits

-You can change the decimal digits of text property in the `CurrencyTextBox` control using `CurrencyDecimalDigits` property.
-You can restrict the decimal digits of `Text` property value within maximum and minimum decimal digits in `CurrencyTextBox` control using `MinimumCurrencyDecimalDigits` and `MaximumCurrencyDecimalDigits` properties.
+You can change the decimal digits format in the `CurrencyTextBox` control using `CurrencyDecimalDigits` property.
+You can also restrict the decimal digits of the text within minimum and maximum limit in `CurrencyTextBox` control using `MinimumCurrencyDecimalDigits` and `MaximumCurrencyDecimalDigits` properties.
 The default value of `MinimumCurrencyDecimalDigits`,`MaximumCurrencyDecimalDigits` and `CurrencyDecimalDigits` properties is **-1**.

-N> If value of `MinimumCurrencyDecimalDigits` property is greater than `MaximumCurrencyDecimalDigits` property value, then text of `CurrencyTextBox` will be updated based on `MinimumCurrencyDecimalDigits` property value.
+N> If the value of `MinimumCurrencyDecimalDigits` property is greater than the value of `MaximumCurrencyDecimalDigits` property, the text of `CurrencyTextBox` will be updated based on value of `MinimumCurrencyDecimalDigits` property.

 {% tabs %}
 {% highlight XAML %}